JebinBabu/protein-structure/README.md

 # Protein structure decoder

-Analyse primary and secondary structures of proteins from DNA sequence.
+Analyse primary and secondary structures of proteins from DNA sequence.<br>
+(Currently only the primary structure, working on visualizing the Ramachandran plot from the sequence)

 ## Description